1455 Allowance and Issue [R-08.2017]

 All parent application data on the bibliographic data sheet of the original patent file (or front face of the original patent file wrapper if the original patent is a paper file) should be present on the bibliographic data sheet of the reissue application.

-It sometimes happens that the reissue is a continuation >reissue application< of another reissue application, and there is also original-patent parent application data.
-The examiner should ensure that the parent application data on the original patent is properly combined with the parent application data of the reissue, in the text of the specification and on the bibliographic data sheet**.
+It sometimes happens that the reissue is a continuation reissue application of another reissue application, and there is also original-patent parent application data.
+The examiner should ensure that the parent application data on the original patent is properly combined with the parent application data of the reissue, in the text of the specification (if present therein) and on the bibliographic data sheet.
 The combined statement as to parent application data should be checked carefully for proper bracketing and underlining.

 VII.
 REFERENCES CITED AND PRINTED

-The list of references to be printed in the reissue patent includes all the references cited during the prosecution of the reissue application.
+The examiner should list on a PTO-892 form any reference that was cited during the original prosecution of the patent which is again cited/applied in the reissue application.
 It is noted that the Office will not print in the reissue patent "References Cited" section any reference cited in the patent but not again cited in the reissue application.
+Accordingly, should an applicant wish to ensure that all of the references which were cited in the original patent are cited in the reissue application, an information disclosure statement (IDS) in compliance with 37 CFR 1.97 and 1.98 should be filed in the reissue application.
 A patent cannot be reissued solely for the purpose of adding citations of additional prior art.

 When it is necessary to amend the reissue application in order to place the application in condition for allowance, the examiner may:

-(A) request that applicant provide the amendments (e.g., by facsimile transmission or by hand-carry); or
+- (A) request that applicant provide the amendments (e.g., by electronic filing or by hand-carry); or

 If the changes are made by a formal examiner’s amendment, the entire paragraph(s) or claim(s) being amended need not be presented in rewritten form for any deletions or additions.
 Changes to the specification including the claims of an application made by the Office in an examiner’s amendment may be made by specific instructions to insert or delete subject matter set forth in the examiner’s amendment by identifying the precise point in the specification or the claim(s) where the insertion or deletion is to be made.
 37 CFR 1.121(g).

-If it is necessary to amend a claim or the specification in order to correct an "error" under 35 U.S.C.
-251 and thereby place the application in condition for allowance, then a supplemental oath or declaration will be required.
-See MPEP § 1444.
+If the reissue application was filed before September 16, 2012 and the amendment corrects an "error" under 35 U.S.C.
+251, then a supplemental oath or declaration will be required.
+See MPEP § 1414.03 and MPEP § 1444.
 The examiner should telephone applicant and request the supplemental oath or declaration, which must be filed before the application can be counted as an allowance.

 IX.
 FINAL REVIEW OF THE REISSUE APPLICATION BY THE EXAMINER

-**>Before< forwarding a reissue application to the Technology Center (TC) Special Program Examiner (SPRE) >or appropriate Quality Assurance Specialist (QAS)< for final review, the examiner should complete and initial an Examiner Reissue Checklist.
-A copy of the checklist should be available from the *>SPRE/QAS< or from the Paralegal Specialist of the TC.
+Before forwarding a reissue application to the Technology Center (TC) Training Quality Assurance Specialist (TQAS) or Supervisory Patent Reexamination Specialist (SPRS) for final review, the examiner should complete and initial an Examiner Reissue Checklist.
+A copy of the checklist should be available from the TQAS or SPRS.